 For more information on how to customize your LinkedIn URL, visit the official documentation.

 If you’ve made it this far, congrats!
 You’re nearly done creating your profile.
-Before you finish, however, there are a few more sections you should consider filling out if they apply to you.
+Before you finish, however, there are a few more sections you should consider filling out.
 These sections aren’t essential, but they can be a useful addition to your profile.
 The sections are as follows:

 The Accomplishments section is a catch-all for things that don’t fit in the rest of your profile.
 If any of them apply to you, by all means add them.
 The Accomplishments section lets you showcase: